dmbarbour/wikilon/docs/AboutAO.md

 Finally, while raw AO can be viewed and edited in small doses, it's still a bytecode.
 It isn't a convenient view for humans.
 The curly braces grow annoying, and too much file hopping is needed.
 The expectation is humans will work with AO primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).

+## AO Development

+AO development is based on ABC development, but the use of words augments this in many ways:

+* implicit targets for debugging, program animations
+* metadata and declarations, e.g. via `word.type`
+* embed tests and examples for each word in dictionary

+More broadly, use of symbolic structure via words provides a convenient platform for both stateful updates and computed views.
+The [application model](ApplicationModel.md) represents 'applications' within a stateful codebase.
+This is integrated with the real-world through publish-subscribe models and other RESTful techniques.

+AO does introduce an interesting new 'effect' that could be tracked for type safety: a context of named dictionaries upon which a computation might depend.
+This is important for understanding mutability.
+However, this context might be restricted at an AO security layer.

 ## AO Evaluation and Linking

 Dictionaries are the basic unit of AO evaluation.